climbingcode/rest_test/README.md

 # Rest Test

-Simple Application to display transaction from an API
+Simple Application to display transactions from an API

 ## Getting Started

-Simply run the following in the App directory
+Simply run the following in the App directory and visit [localhost:3000](http://localhost:3000/)

 ```
     npm run start

 ```

 ### Prerequisites

-Make sure that you 8.11 install or higher
+Node 8 or higher

 ### Installing

 Run the following in the App directory

-Say what the step will be

 ```
     npm install / yarn Install